dzahariev/home-media-server-pi/README.md

-# home-media-server-pi
+# home-server

 ## What is this about?
-Make use of [RaspberyPi](https://www.raspberrypi.com) for home server.
+Make use of old PC for home server.

 Include setup of:
 - Nginx-Proxy (proxy)